asongtoruin/site/content/Graphs/2019-09-16 Astronauts.md

 type: "Graphs"
 ---

+*Update 2019-10-22: PyWaffle version updated to allow use of `vertical`*

 # What?
 A waffle chart showing the number of astronauts to have achieved distance milestones in space.